cclow/codeyoucanuse/_drafts/why-angular.md

 layout: post
 title: Why Angular Is Complex And Why It's OK
 ---
-Complexity is a common complaint about the Angular[^naming] framework, especially when compared to other comparable modern web app development libraries and frameworks.
+The Angular[^naming] framework is often criticised for its steeper learning curve, especially when compared to other modern web app development libraries and frameworks.
-While I would not argue that Angular 2+ is less complex than ReactJS or Vue.js, I think it is important to understand the reasons for this complexity and some mitigation strategies.
+While this is somewhat true,
+it is important understand the context of Angular's higher complexity.

 ### Angular Is A Comprehensive Single-Page Application Framework

-When comparing
+The most obvious difference is that Angular is a comprehensive framework while comparable libraries such as ReactJS and Vue.js are view libraries, just one building block in the Angular architecture.

 To implement a reasonably complete single-page web application, a framework needs building blocks for handling:
 * Views: specifically the rendering of displays and management of behaviors in response to interaction events;